-Ever wondered how would Donald Trump do a musical look?
-Or, does Obama playing the scenes of Denzel Washington look like?
+Ever wondered how Donald Trump would do a musical look?
+Or does Obama playing the scenes of Denzel Washington look like?
 You don’t have to wonder for much longer.
-For the sciences have cracked the code to make them do just that.
+The sciences have cracked the code to make them do just that.

 If you know what a Deepfake video is, chances are you too have thought of making one yourself.
 Maybe you have a great idea for a meme and want to express it in that way, or maybe you want to have some fun with the awkward photos of your friends that you have.

 Making a Deepfake video isn’t as hard as it might sound.
 In this article, we have listed 15 Deepfake apps and websites that you can use to make deep fake photos, videos, or audios of your own.